What Is a Parliamentarian?

 The National Association of Parliamentarians (NAP) also has two levels of parliamentary proficiency--Registered Parliamentarian and NAP's highest parliamentary classification, Professional Registered Parliamentarian (PRP).
 The PRP designation denotes that the parliamentarian has passed a written examination based on Robert's Rules of Order Newly Revised and completed a course of lectures and hands-on training in the skills necessary for a professional parliamentarian.
 The National Association of Parliamentarians can be contacted at 213 S. Main Street, Independence, MO 64050-3850; phone: (888) NAP-2929; Web site: www.parliamentarians.org

 Jim Slaughter is author of The Complete Idiot’s Guide to Parliamentary Procedure Fast-Track and lead author of Notes and Comments on Robert’s Rules, Fourth Edition.
-In addition, he is an attorney, Certified Professional Parliamentarian (American Institute of Parliamentarians), Professional Registered Parliamentarian (National Association of Parliamentarians), and serves on the Board of Governors of CAI’s College of Community Association Lawyers (CCAL).
+In addition, he is an attorney, Certified Professional Parliamentarian (American Institute of Parliamentarians), Professional Registered Parliamentarian (National Association of Parliamentarians), and past President of the American College of Parliamentary Lawyers.

 Charts and articles are intended to provide general information on parliamentary procedure and are not legal advice or a legal opinion.